 As with any room, the materials and finishes used in your bath have significant impact on the overarching feel of the space.
 This is particularly true in the bath or powder room of a mountain style home.
 And, while you are likely familiar with a number of materials and finishes, new interior fashions continually emerge.
-To follow is a look at bath finishes and materials, along with a few relevant trends.
+To follow is a look at log cabin bath finishes and materials, along with a few relevant trends.
 We hope you enjoy it.

-Beyond paint lies a world of finishes for the walls of your bath or powder room.
+Beyond paint lies a world of finishes for your log bath or powder room.
 Further, today’s bath walls often include more than one finish.
 Create an elegant touch by combining textured glass tiles with burnished timber, or hand-adzed log walls with rugged, natural stone. [i] In addition, Sculptural 3-D and dimensional wall tiles are popular this year as are patterned walls, especially linear and chevron patterns.

 Materials you may like: tile, stone, glass, logs, timbers, paint